 Team members can collaborate on files without falling into email chaos as you can upload files on ProofHub only.
 Team members get notified in real-time when a task is moved to the next stage so that the next concerned person can take action.

 ProofHub as a JIRA alternative is not expensive and yet contains all the right features.
 JIRA’s premium plan begins at $14/month for every single user, if you are a team of mere 15 people, you will pay $210/month while in ProofHub all you need to pay is $89/month for an endless number of users with ultimate control over all features.

 Wrike, another JIRA alternative is also very expensive.
 Leave alone its premium plan, even its basic plan is times expensive than ProofHub and offers a bare minimum of features.
 It costs you $9/month/user and you get no calender, no reports, and no time tracking, which are essential for sound project management.

-If we discuss Basecamp, it costs $99/month flat for unlimited users which is a higher price as compared to ProofHub.
+If we discuss Basecamp pricing, it costs $99/month flat for unlimited users which is a higher price as compared to ProofHub.
 Basecamp lacks in terms of features as it has no Gantt charts, no time tracking facility, no resource management, etc.